-In one instance, an editor of a publication running a story about the state of public health care in Zambia faced obscenity charges for circulating to public officials (not even publishing) photographs of a woman giving birth on the pavement outside a hospital.
+In one instance, a journalist who was working on a story about the state of public health care in Zambia faced obscenity charges for circulating to public officials (not even publishing) photographs of a woman giving birth on the pavement outside a hospital.

-Obscenity laws that are drafted loosely and not in accordance with universally accepted standards can be abused to prevent the publication of material that is in the public interest.
+Obscenity laws that are drafted loosely and not in accordance with universally accepted standards can be abused to prevent the publication of material that is clearly in the public interest.